 As the president of Challenger Pallet & Supply, Inc. Tad Hegsted needed a system to transport waste from his company’s pallet grinder to a loading bin at his new plant in Idaho Falls, Idaho.
 For this, he planned on purchasing a pneumatic blower with associated airlocks and cyclones.
 But when he learned the system required a 60hp fan, he decided to find another solution.

-BE&E was able to provide such a low-power solution because of the efficiency of its SMART Conveyors.
-In SMART Conveyors, twin chains run along UHMW wear strips, and the paddles do not touch the bottom panels or side walls.
+BE&E was able to provide such a low-power solution because of the efficiency of its SMART Conveyors™.
+In SMART Conveyors™, twin chains run along UHMW wear strips, and the paddles do not touch the bottom panels or sidewalls.
 This ensures motor energy is used to move material and not overcome system friction.

 The final system that BE&E designed for Challenger routed a conveyor from the grinder, along the front of the building, and above the bag house at 30°.
 From there, it dropped the material to a second conveyor, which collected additional material from the bagger.
 The second conveyor ran straight and then rose at 45° to the top of the loading bin and dropped material into a third conveyor, which deposited material across the top of the bin.
 The system also included a trailer loading station off the second conveyor that allowed Tad to load trucks with live-stream feed.

 BE&E was pleased to work with Tad and Challenger Pallet.
 “He’s easy to work with.
-He’s a great guy,” said Dane Floyd, owner and president of Biomass Engineering & Equipment.
+He’s a great guy,” said Dane Floyd, president and CEO of Biomass Engineering & Equipment.
 “We look forward to working with Tad again.”

 Dane doesn’t want to limit his company’s efforts in the pallet industry to Challenger, however.
 “We want others to benefit from the efficiencies we’ve achieved,” he said.
 “Our conveyors are made for low operational costs.
 Our aim is to increase our clients’ profits.”